rhermary/rhermary.github.io/_tabs/about.md

-want to put forward is the [report]({% post_url 2021-07-15-seminar_report %}) I wrote on my past semester research project, and the [article]({% post_url 2021-09-20-jmiv %}) I submitted to the [Journal of Mathematical Imaging and Vision](https://www.springer.com/journal/10851) in July (still waiting on the response).
+want to put forward is the [report]({% post_url 2021-07-15-seminar_report %}) I wrote on my past semester research project, and the [article]({% post_url 2021-09-20-jmiv %}) I submitted to the [Journal of Mathematical Imaging and Vision](https://www.springer.com/journal/10851) in July 2021.
+This article has been accepted and revised, the latest and final version of it will be on this site soon -- maybe you will find it on the journal's website first.